DeWitP/Idotea_genome_project/README.md

 # Idotea_genome_project
-### In this file, I list commands I have used in the analysis of the Idotea genome sequence data.
+### In this repository, I list commands I have used in the analysis of the Idotea genome sequence data.